terraform-repo-template/tf-template/README.md

 For example, I avoid reference another environment output through statefile.
 Generally I can reference a resource through terraform's `data` element.

 ## [Guidelines](./doc/guidelines.md)

-### No mixing of declarative and procedural code

-Declarative and procedure coding demand different kind of thinking; each require different setup, and have different sets of problems and solutions.

-I avoid mising them to keep terraform code simple.

-For example, I avoid using `null_resource` to run procedural code (e.g. bash script) in the middle of a terraform apply.
-So far, I can run a separate bash script after an environment is created by terraform.

-## Directory structure

-For AWS, I use

-`env/${aws_account_name}/${region}/${environment_name_if_required}`

-For GCP, most environments are housed in project, this

-`env/${project_name}`

-TODOs:
-- docker: env-terraform-aws